-A. Authority to use For Single-Unit Living
+A. Authority to use For Single-Unit Living or Two-Unit Living

-In any district in which a single-unit living detached house is allowed as a permitted use, notwithstanding the regulations imposed by any other provisions of this UDO, a single-unit living detached house which complies with the restrictions of Sec.
+In any district in which a single-unit living detached house or two-unit living attached house is allowed as a permitted use, notwithstanding the regulations imposed by any other provisions of this UDO, a single-unit living detached house or two-unit living attached house which complies with the restrictions of Sec.
 10.3.5.B. below may be erected on a nonconforming lot that:

-- 1. Has less than the prescribed minimum lot area or width; and - 2.
-Is shown by a recorded plan or deed to have been a lot of record owned separately and individually from adjoining tracts of land at a time when the creation of a lot or tract of such area and depth at such location would not have been prohibited by any zoning or other ordinance.
+- 1. 1.
+Has less than the prescribed minimum lot area, depth, or width; and - 2.
+Is shown by a recorded plan or deed to have been a lot of record owned separately and individually from adjoining tracts of land at a time when the creation of a lot or tract of such area, width, and depth at such location would not have been prohibited by any zoning or other ordinance.

-B. Regulations for Single-Family Use of Nonconforming Lots
+B. Regulations for Single- Unit Living or Two-Unit Living Use of Nonconforming Lots

 A nonconforming lot authorized to be used pursuant to Sec.
-10.3.5.A. above may be used for a single-unit living detached house and permitted accessory uses and structures.
-Construction of the single-unit living detached house shall comply with all the regulations, except lot area or width, applicable to the detached house in the district in which the lot is located, unless a variance is granted pursuant to Sec.
+10.3.5.A. above may be used for a single-unit living detached house or two-unit living attached house and permitted accessory uses and structures.
+Construction of the singleunit living detached house or two-unit living attached house shall comply with all the regulations, except lot area, depth, or width, applicable to the detached or attached house in the district in which the lot is located, unless a variance is granted pursuant to Sec.
 10.2.10.